 She smiled, almost knowingly, “No, you will be reading it at mine.”

-As you probably figured out already, I read the poem at her funeral, or at least, I was told I did by several people who were there.
+As you probably figured out already, I read the poem at her cremation services, or at least, I was told I did by several people who were there.
 I can’t seem to recollect much about the day of her funeral, except an insidious heaviness of a million sad stones and standing at the church podium with my girlfriend, Tia, as if I were dead, too.
 Incase you didn’t know, one can still take breaths inside an abyss.

 I had to go to Kohl’s to buy a dress.
 Why did a dress matter when my sister had been murdered?
 Inside my mind, or was it outside my mind, I continued repeating, “My sister is dead.
 My sister is dead,” as if I couldn’t believe it myself, as if I had to remind myself of this new, absurd, inconceivable, shitty life that was thrust on me, my family, the universe.